Qaqun

 Qaqun (قاقون) was a Palestinian Arab village located 6 km northwest of the city of Tulkarm at the only entrance to Mount Nablus from the coastal Sharon plain.

 Evidence of organized settlement in Qaqun dates back to the period of Assyrian rule in the region.
 Ruins of a Crusader and Mamluk castle still stand at the site.
-Qaqun was continuously inhabited by Arabs since at least as early as the Mamluk period and was depopulated during a military assault by Israeli forces during the 1948 Arab-Israeli war.
+Qaqun was continuously inhabited by Arabs since at least as early as the Mamluk period and was depopulated during a military operation by Israeli forces during the 1948 Arab-Israeli war, after Iraqi troops used the town as a base for operations.

+Etymology

+While the site is an ancient one, the current name, Qāqūn is an Aramaic one, meaning “little pelican”.
+In the Crusader period it was variously transcribed as Caco, Caccho among other forms.
+Some 17th century Ottoman documents have another variant, Qāqūm (قاقوم).

 History

 Ancient and classical

 Assyrian artifacts have been discovered in Qaqun.
 Among these are fragments of stelae recording the victory of Sargon II over the Philistine city-states in the 8th century BC, providing evidence of the establishment of Assyrian rule in Palestine.

 In the 1st century AD, Antipas, like others close to the Herodians who ruled over parts of the region at the time, was granted dominion over large areas of land.
 One of the gifts (doreai) he received was a parcel of land located in the Plain of Sharon which included Qaqun, among other villages.